vipinsun/TokenTaxonomyFramework-pub/tools/Readme.md

 - `--c`: option to create a new artifact.
 Value is a proposed symbol for the artifact.
 - `--n`: option for the name of a new artifact, used with --c.
 Value is the name of the artifact.
 - `--d`: create a template definition from a template formula, requires `--n`
+- `--s id`: retrieves a TokenSpecification from a Template Definition Id from the Service.

 Examples: